-Alaska law extends foster care services to youth under 21 years of age through a court process.
-However, these services are not extended to youth under 23 years of age as permitted under federal law.
-Specifically, Alaska Stat. \$47.10.080(c)(1)(A)-(B) (Judgements and orders) provides,

-If the court finds that the child is a child in need of aid, the court shall

-- (1) order the child committed to the department for placement in an appropriate setting for a period of time not to exceed two years or in any event not to extend past the date the child becomes 19 years of age, except that the department, the child, or the child's guardian ad litem may petition for and the court may grant in a hearing - (A) one-year extensions of commitment that do not extend beyond the child's 19th birthday if the extension is in the best interests of the child; and - (B) additional one-year extensions of commitment past 19 years of age that do not extend beyond the person's 21st birthday if the continued state custody is in the best interests of the person and the person consents to it . . . - 3.5.1 Recommendation: Strengthen existing law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.
+PARTIALLY MET Alaska law extends foster care services to youth under 21 years of age through a court process.
+However, these services are not extended to youth under 23 years of age as permitted under federal law.12 Specifically, Alaska Stat. § 47.10.080(c)(1)(A)-(B) (Judgements and orders) provides, If the court finds that the child is a child in need of aid, the court shall (1) order the child committed to the department for placement in an appropriate setting for a period of time not to exceed two years or in any event not to extend past the date the child becomes 19 years of age, except that the department, the child, or the child's guardian ad litem may petition for and the court may grant in a hearing (A) one-year extensions of commitment that do not extend beyond the child's 19th birthday if the extension is in the best interests of the child; and (B) additional one-year extensions of commitment past 19 years of age that do not extend beyond the person's 21st birthday if the continued state custody is in the best interests of the person and the person consents to it . . .
+3.5.1 Recommendation: Strengthen existing law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.
+(See Issue Brief 3.5.)
 Policy Goal 3.6 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.

-The Alaska state legislature did not appropriate funds to support the development and provision of specialized, community-based services and care to child and youth survivors.
+O NOT MET The Alaska state legislature did not appropriate funds to support the development and provision of specialized, community-based services and care to child and youth survivors.
 3.6.1 Recommendation: Appropriate state funds to support the development of and access to specialized, community-based services to child and youth survivors of sex trafficking.

-&lt;sup>9 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/wp-content/uploads/2022/10/2022-Issue-Briefs-3.5.pdf (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).
+(See Issue Brief 3.6.)
+12 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/issue-briefs/#IB3.5 (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).